nso89/generate-trance-songs/README.md

 Raz Nitzan ft.
 Jodie Knight - Eternally
 ```

 4. If you want to write the songs to a `.txt` file, type `y`.
-It will be written to `YYYYMMDD-HHMMSS.txt` under `generate-trance-songs`.
+It will be written to `YYYYMMDD-HHMMSS.txt` under `generate-trance-songs-main`.

 ```
 Write to file (y/n): y

-File Name: c:\Users\nso89\generate-trance-songs\20230117-153150.txt
+File Name: c:\Users\nso89\generate-trance-songs-main\20230117-153150.txt

 Enjoy!
 ```